AdrianN17/Eclipso/README.md

 * Better AI enemies
 * Better sprites (I know, it's ugly)
 * Create sound
-* Better ui design in the launcher
 * Create a boss for each map
 * Create a server to multiplayer
 * Linux executable
-* Create or search a Finite State Machine lib for enemies (module enemy AI)
 * Create APK

 ## Framework :